ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- Pound to a Bushel ?
+How Iff any Pound to a Bushel ?
 Of wheat sixty pounds.
 Of shelled corn fifty pounds.
 Of corn on the cob seventy pounds.